-Special Note: As a result of the COVID-19 virus, the state has experienced a reduced capacity to train and certify new inspectors during the FY 2019 period.
+Special Note: As a result of the COVID-19 virus, the state has experienced a reduced capacity to train and certify new inspectors during the FY 2019 and FY 2020 periods.
 As a result of this and of the uncertainty related to the virus in the FY 2021 period, expectations related to inspection goals have been reduced for both lead agency and non-MCSAP funded agencies during that year.
+Additionally, with the ongoing declared disaster a the international border between Texas and Mexico, many of the Department's commissioned personnel continue to be tasked with border security related duties impacting the state's ability to meet inspection goals.